 Good morning.
-This is Ian Hoyer with the Gallatin National Forest Avalanche Forecast issued on Tuesday, March 19th at 7:00 a.m.
-Today’s forecast is sponsored by Yellowstone Arctic Yamaha in partnership with the Friends of the Avalanche Center.
+This is Alex Marienthal with the Gallatin National Forest Avalanche Forecast on Sunday, February 25th at 7:00 a.m.
+Today’s forecast is sponsored by Werner Wealth Management (Advisors with DA Davidson), Bozeman Splitfest and Yellowstone Ski Tours.
 This forecast does not apply to operating ski areas.

 There is 2” of new snow near Cooke City and none elsewhere.
 This morning temperatures are high 20s F, and today temperatures will reach low to mid-30s F. Wind has been out of the west-southwest at 15-30 mph with gusts of 35-65 mph.
 Today strong westerly wind will continue at 20-35 mph with gusts of 40-60 mph.
 Overnight wind will increase prior to heavy snowfall tomorrow.
 Today light snow is possible in the southern ranges of our forecast area with 1-2” by tomorrow morning near Cooke City and Island Park.

 Strong winds have been blowing snow into thick drifts over an already unstable snowpack.
 Human-triggered avalanches are likely and natural avalanches are possible, especially on wind-loaded slopes.
 On Friday, a rider near Cooke City triggered a large avalanche, was caught and luckily not buried or injured (Cooke City photos), and a pair near Big Sky triggered two large avalanches from flat terrain nearby (photos).
 Yesterday north of Cooke City, wind was actively forming thick drifts (video), and we saw a recent avalanche that appeared natural or rider triggered in the previous 24 hours (photos).